2312323123/ERP/README.md

     return { message: 'This is accessible by user or admin' };
   }
 ```
+and if there is no role required, then chances are some token is being sent as parameter - in such case please verify the token as soon as it enters the system, like was done in `logout` in app.controller.js of auth_and_permissions

 - if the new microservice sets up some new roles:
   - go to its folder